Money at the end of your course

 When can I claim?

 Universal Credit is paid monthly in arrears (although in Scotland, you can request that it is paid twice a month).
 You can put in your claim from the day after the last day of your course.
-As the current term ended on 29 May 2020, you can therefore claim from 30 May.
+As the current term ends on 28 May 2020, you can therefore claim from 29 May.

 From the date you apply for Universal Credit there will be a five week wait before your first payment, however you will be allowed to apply for an “advance payment” to cover this period.
 This advance will be repaid via a deduction from your ongoing award.